wokalski/Diff.swift/README.md

 Differ is **fast**.
 Many of the other Swift diff libraries use a simple `O(n*m)` algorithm, which allocates a 2 dimensional array and then walks through every element.
 This can use _a lot_ of memory.

-In the bundled benchmarks, you should see an order of magnitude difference in calculation time between the two algorithms.
+In the following benchmarks, you should see an order of magnitude difference in calculation time between the two algorithms.

 Each measurement is the mean time in seconds it takes to calculate a diff, over 10 runs on an iPhone 6.